Stone Mills: Centreville

 Centreville (44°24′25″N 76°54′17″W) is bisected by Lennox and Addington County Road 4.
 The Centreville Public School educates roughly 100 students in kindergarten to grade 8.
 A public fairgrounds, complete with a park and grandstand, showcases the annual Centreville Fair.
 The fair opens on the Friday of the Labour Day weekend, and closes by the next night.
 Centreville is also the location of the township's municipal offices.

 Croydon

-Croydon (44°25′15″N 76°58′42″W) is a farming community known for its history, scenery, and small-town charm.
+Croydon (44°25′15″N 76°58′42″W) is a farming community.
 In the early and mid-1900s, Croydon was a well-developed farming community that featured several hotels, a general store, a church, a post office, a schoolhouse, and a gristmill.
 Although business and industry are currently non-existent in Croydon, many of the original buildings have been renovated and are serving as family homes.
 The main attraction is the Salmon River, which runs through the heart of Croydon.
 The river is used for swimming, fishing, canoeing, and kayaking.